Buttons: Use the toolbar buttons to change the displays:

 - Tap the waveform monitor to show Intensity and Overlay sliders.
 These control the brightness of the waveform trace and the scale overlay.
 Tap the waveform monitor again to hide the controls.

-- Tap the Light Meter to show ISO Rating and Shutter Speed sliders.
+- Tap the Light Meter readouts to show ISO Rating and Shutter Speed sliders.
+Tap the SHUTTER value to set the shutter speed or frame rate; tap ISO to set ISO.

 (This version of Cine Meter uses a shutter-priority meter: you set ISO and shutter, and aperture changes accordingly.
-This is usually what cinematographers want.
-Stills shooters sometimes want aperture-priority metering; version 2 of Cine Meter will offer this mode as well.)
+This is usually what cinematographers want.)

 Settings and Info lets you adjust settings and see program info and help: